trackerpro/RandomDelayScanAnalysis/README.md

 asgoclient --query "site dataset=/MinimumBias0/Commissioning2021-v1/RAW"
 ```

 However typically RAW files are just kept on TAPE or at T0_CERN where jobs cannot be run.
 However, one can also access directly to the T0 space like in ```/eos/cms/tier0/store/data/Commissioning2021/```

-* if files are on-disk, you can use the following commands:
+* if files are on-disk, you can use the following commands that performs un-packing, local and global tracking steps:

 ```sh
 cmsRun trackerdpganalysis_cfg.py isRawEDMFile=True globalTag=run3_data nThreads=2 inputDelayFile=TrackerDealyMap_Run346446_pll.csv inputFiles=<file location> triggerList="HLT_PixelClusters_WP2_ZeroBias*","HLT_L1ETT_ZeroBias*" maxEvents=100